Thrivent Financial Former Advisor Dies During Securities Fraud Trial

 The sheriff said at a news conference that Dewey Josephson, 59, shot his wife, Jean Walsh-Josephson, 57, then turned the shotgun on himself.
 He said both appeared to have been involved in planning the incident and said their farewells.
 Their bodies were found in a bedroom and they had written their own obituaries and a letter to loved ones.

 As we wrote about in 2015, Jean Walsh-Josephson was charged with forgery and theft in September 2015 while managing financial portfolios.
 Most of her victims allegedly were elderly clients.

 Prosecutors allege that she stole more than $4 million from at least 14 victims going back about a decade, but the actual 39 counts involved the thefts of $1.4 million from seven clients in Winnebago and Outagamie counties, the Oshkosh Northwestern reported.

 According to her FINRA Broker Report, Walsh-Josephson was registered with Thrivent Financial in Oshkosh, WI from 07/30/1996 until 09/03/2015 when she was discharged.
 She was permanently barred from the securities industry by FINRA in 1/2016.

 This information is publicly available and is being provided provided by The White Law Group.
-The White Law Group is a national securities fraud, securities arbitration, and investor protection law firm with offices in Chicago, Illinois and Vero Beach, Florida.
+The White Law Group, LLC is a national securities fraud, securities arbitration, investor protection, and securities regulation/compliance law firm with offices in Chicago, Illinois and Franklin, Tennessee.

 For a free consultation with a securities attorney at The White Law Group, please call 888-637-5510.